gaushh/gaushh.github.io/_posts/2020-05-18-using-colab-to-train-DL-models.markdown

 * Divide the data to be trained upon into multiple files and upload just a single file at a time.
 > ![I and My friends]({{site.baseurl}}/assets/img/split_files.jpg)

-### Tip 5 : Sharing ipynb files.
+### Tip 5 : Sharing ipynb files via colab.
-Colab provides easy sharing of files
+Colab provides easy sharing of files to others via email or via a sharable link, It even provides the functionality of pushing files to a github repository in just 1-2 clicks.
+These options can come handy while working in a group project as the owner can manage who can view and edit the files.